-Engage, recruit and retain more people whose experience of being in the justice system has created barriers.
+Engage more people whose experience of being in the justice system has created barriers.

-Become recognised across these islands as a leading provider of strength-based coaching and personal development that is trauma, gender and neurodiversity-informed.
+Become recognised across these islands as an innovative provider of strength-based personal development that is trauma, gender and neurodiversity-informed.

 Develop our model to provide people with a longer, sustained pathway of opportunity and support as they move through, out of, and away from the justice system.